 If you have a child with a disability, or who is otherwise unable to take care of themselves, a special needs trust could be a crucial component of their lifelong care.
 In this post, we discuss how to set up a special needs trust in Arizona, and why you should do so.
-However, this is not intended to be legal advice.
-You should always talk to an attorney before drafting any legal documents.

 What is the purpose of a special needs trust?